 One goal of follow-up care is to check for a recurrence.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 Children with a tumor on an arm or leg may have decreased growth in the affected limb and differences in limb length as the child ages.
-This should be monitored, and an evaluation by an orthopedist (bone doctor) is recommended if this develops.
+This should be monitored, and a medical evaluation by an orthopedist (bone doctor) is recommended if this develops.

 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
-That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
+That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 ASCO offers forms to help keep track of the cancer treatment your child receives and develop a survivorship care plan when treatment is completed.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a cancer diagnosis.
 Use the menu to choose a different section to read in this guide.